 One of the most important indicators you’ll find on the care label is the temperature you can wash and dry your garment at.
 If you’re particularly worried about some garments, you can always wash and dry them on a lower heat, say 85 °F. While lower temperatures won’t prevent all shrinkage, it will significantly reduce it.

 One other thing you might see on a garment label is the phrase “preshrunk”.
 As the label suggests, these items will have been shrunk before being sold, so they should stay the same size after a washing and drying cycle.

 Step 2: Sort it out

 Getting into the habit of sorting your laundry according to color as well as washing temperature will help avoid shrinkage.
 Remember too that your washing machine and tumble dryer might offer programs for specific fabrics as well, like a jeans cycle.
 Sort your laundry accordingly if you’re going to use one of these fabric-specific cycles.
 For more laundry tips, check out our guide on how to load your washing machine and tumble dryer properly.

 Step 3: Choose the right cycle

 This goes hand in hand with choosing the right temperature, as certain cycle will automatically set the washing temperature.

 Hand washing is another option, and it might even be the instruction the care label gives you.
-This is certainly the least damaging method of washing your clothes, but of course, the most labour-intensive.
+This is certainly the least damaging method of washing your clothes, but of course, the most labor-intensive.

 Step 4: Be smart when it comes to drying

 Again, paying attention to care labels is key here.
 If the label indicates that the garment isn’t suitable for tumble drying, it’s not worth risking it.
 However, if it indicates that the item can be tumble dried, make sure you choose the right temperature setting.
 Drying clothes which require a low heat on a high heat setting is likely to result in shrinkage.
-Again, if your tumble dryer offers fabric-specific programmes, be sure to use these.
+Again, if your tumble dryer offers fabric-specific programs, be sure to use these.